awsp/handsontable-meteor/README.md

 ## Important Notes
 This package contains the latest yet slightly modified version of Handsontable (ver 0.13.0).
+Some of the UI has also been modified.
 The new version of Handsontable no longer necessary requires jQuery to work.
 In order to introduce the latest Handsontable to Meteor, a minimum of modification was made to Handsontable in this package to fix some of the conflicts when used in Meteor.